spryker/spryker-docs/docs/pbc/all/cart-and-checkout/persistent-cart-sharing-feature-overview.md

 The URL is generated with the following structure: `your_domain/cart/preview/UIID`—for example, `http://mysprykershop.com/cart/preview/bea563fe-3f03-594e-8586-c5ae11e253fd`.

-The cart can be shared with internal users — the users of the business unit, and external users—non-company users (friends, relatives, followers on social media).
+The cart can be shared with internal users&#151;the users of the business unit, and external users—non-company users (friends, relatives, followers on social media).
 By accessing the provided URL, a user can perform the actions depending on the permissions level:

 * *Preview*: this option is available for external users that do not belong to the company account, or are not logged in.